Maximal function, Littlewood--Paley theory, Riesz transform and atomic decomposition in the multi-parameter flag setting: Introduction and statement of main results, applications

 Note that the product theory has an \emph{explicit} underlying multi-parameter product structure.
 However, when the underlying multi-parameter structure is not explicit, but only \emph{implicit}, an appropriate $L^p$ theory, with $1<p<\infty$, has only recently been developed.
-To be precise, in \cite{MRS, MRS2}, Muller, Ricci and Stein studied Marcinkiewicz multipliers on the Heisenberg group and obtained the $L^p$ boundedness for $1<p<\infty$.
+To be precise, in \cite{MRS, MRS2}, Muller, Ricci and Stein studied the Marcinkiewicz multipliers on the Heisenberg group $\mathbb H^n$ associated with the sub-Laplacian on $\mathbb H^n$ and the central invariant vector field, and obtained the $L^p$ boundedness for $1<p<\infty$.
 This is surprising since these multipliers are invariant under a two parameter group of dilations on $\mathbb{C}^{n}\times \mathbb{R}$, while there is \emph{no} two parameter group of \emph{automorphic} dilations on $\mathbb{H} ^{n}$.
-Moreover, they showed that Marcinkiewicz multipliers can be characterized by a convolution operator of the form $f\ast K$ where, $K$ is a flag convolution kernel.
-See Nagel, Ricci, and Stein \cite{NRS} for flag singular integrals on Euclidean space and applications on certain quadratic CR submanifolds of ${\Bbb{C}}^n.$ Nagel, Ricci, Stein, and Wainger \cite{NRSW1, NRSW2} further generalized the theory of singular integrals with flag kernels to a more general setting, namely, that of homogeneous groups.
-They proved that on a homogeneous group singular integral operators with flag kernels are bounded on $L^p,1<p<\infty,$ and form an algebra.
-See also \cite{G1, G2, G3, DLOPW} for related work.
+Moreover, they showed that Marcinkiewicz multipliers can be characterized by a convolution operator of the form $f\ast K$ where, $K$ is a {\it flag} convolution kernel, which satisfies the size, smoothness conditions lying in between the one-parameter and product singular integrals.
+The crucial idea is that Muller, Ricci and Stein introduced and studied the natural implicit structure on the Heisenberg group $\mathbb H^n$, named {\it flag setting}, given via the following projection $\pi$ from $\mathbb H^n\times \mathbb R$ onto $\mathbb H^n$: $f = \pi F$ with $F\big( (z,t),s\big) {\rm\ \ on\ \ } \mathbb H^{n}\times \mathbb R$ and $f$ on $\mathbb H^n$ as follows: